healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Default: `None`

-Secret key of an account in S3 service.
+The secret key of an account in S3 service.

 ## `S3_TIMEOUT` {: #S3_TIMEOUT }

 Default: `60`

-Timeout for each individual S3 operatio, in seconds.
+Timeout for individual S3 operations, in seconds.

 ## `SECRET_KEY` {: #SECRET_KEY }

 Default: `---`

-A secret key used for cryptographic signing, and should be set to a unique, unpredictable value.
+A secret key used for cryptographic signing.
+Should be set to a unique, unpredictable value.

 This is a standard Django setting, read more in